taylorchu/baker/README.md

 ## markdown (bash)

-beautify implementation in bash, and maintainable
+beautiful and maintainable implementation in bash

 ## contribute